shizacat/sh-helm-vault/README.md

 This will read a value from $HELM_VAULT_EDITOR, or be specified with the `-e, --editor` option, or will choose a default of `vi` for Linux/MacOS, and `notepad` for Windows.

-Note: This will save a `.dec` file that is not automatically cleaned up.
+Note: This will save a `.dec.yaml` file that is not automatically cleaned up.

 #### Clean